 Sexual Health Clinic

-PLEASE NOTE: As part of our response to COVID-19, the Health Department has announced changes to its schedule and services that impact this service area.
+PLEASE NOTE: As part of our response to COVID-19, the Health Department is closed to the public until further notice.

 At Health Department sexual health clinics, community members receive confidential examination, diagnosis, and treatment for most sexually transmitted diseases (STDs).
 Clinics also offer education to reduce the risk of those infections and free hepatitis A and B vaccines and human papilloma virus (HPV) vaccines for all eligible clients.
 In addition, Health Department staff are available to speak and conduct educational programs for school and community groups.